 “I taught about actor and playwright George Takei with my WWII unit last year and my students were so interested in his story.
 I would like to continue integrating current people in my history units; especially those that are using art as a medium.”

 “Have students create Andy Warhol-inspired artwork that links in with another sense.
 Like scratch and sniff Warhol bananas or student-composed music to a piece of their artwork.
 Or printmaking portraits with physical texture.”

 “I like to compare/contrast Laura Ingles Wilder with Frank Lloyd Wright.
 They were contemporaries – both born in the same year – and both lived in WI.”

 #4: STRAVINSKY (COMPOSER) + ABSTRACT ART

-“Stravinsky (dissonance/Spring) and the band ‘domakesaythink’ and abstract drawing or drawing with a TON of inventive mark making/varied rhythm, such as Julie Mehretu or Twombly.
+“Stravinsky (dissonance/Spring) and the band ‘domakesaythink’ and abstract drawing or drawing with a TON of inventive mark making/varied rhythms, such as Julie Mehretu or Twombly.
 Phillip Glass (minimalist composer) and obviously the minimalist painters such as Agnes Martin.
-Also try weaving such as with Sheila Hicks.
+Also, try weaving such as with Sheila Hicks.
 Juke and Jug bands of American Folk history, the Alan Lomax Label of Folk Music with American Folk Art are amazing.
-And Pre-Columbian musical instruments, folk instruments of the Americas or indigenous flute recordings of South America or the Americas in general are all more examples you can use.”
+And Pre-Columbian musical instruments, folk instruments of the Americas or indigenous flute recordings of South America or the Americas, in general, are all more examples you can use.”

 – Caryn Alyssa